wagov/wasocshared/advisories/20230215001-Firefox-110-Firefox-ESR-Updates.md

 [Security Vulnerabilities fixed in Firefox ESR 102.8 --- Mozilla](https://www.mozilla.org/en-US/security/advisories/mfsa2023-06/)

 ## What is vulnerable?
-The vulnerability affects the following products:
+The vulnerabilities affect the following products:
 - Firefox 109.X and older
 - Firefox ESR 102.7 and older